SolidQIT/ABI-Solution/README.md

 	SolidQ.ABI.exe compile extract/*

-And voil‡: all the SQL and BIML file will be created for you in a couple of seconds.
+And voil√†: all the SQL and BIML file will be created for you in a couple of seconds.

 #### Transform Phase
 TDB